Perimenopause Mood Swings: Why You Feel Off

 The word "mood swings" makes it sound minor, like mild crankiness.
 That undersells what a lot of women actually experience.
 The emotional shifts of perimenopause can be intense, sudden, and scary, and they don't always fit the stereotype of weepy or sad.

 Disproportionate reactions.
-Something small happens (a traffic delay, a comment from your partner, a spilled drink) and your reaction is ten times bigger than the event calls for.
-You know it in the moment, but you can't seem to shrink it back down.
+Something small happens (a traffic delay, a comment from your partner, a spilled drink) and the reaction is ten times bigger than the event calls for.
+They know it in the moment but can't seem to shrink it back down.

-Rage that scares you.
+Rage that surprises them.
 Sudden, hot, full-body anger that comes out of nowhere.
-I am not a yeller by nature.
-I have found myself yelling this year in ways I didn't recognize.
+Many of these women describe themselves as not yellers by nature, and then find themselves yelling in ways they don't recognize.

 Anxiety that feels brand new.
 Many women who never considered themselves anxious suddenly develop significant anxiety in their late 30s or early 40s.
 Racing thoughts, tight chest, catastrophic thinking about things that never used to bother them.